FAQ

 The most influential Unix-like system with a microkernel.
 It has advanced features such as system modularity, kernel panic resistence, driver reincarnation, protection against bad drivers and secure interfaces for process comunication.

-Redox is largely inspired by Minix - it has a similar architecture but with a feature set written in Rust.
+Redox is largely influenced by Minix - it has a similar architecture but with a feature set written in Rust.

 seL4